tjworks/angoose/README.md

 In addition, following are two sugar methods designed for Angular.
 They similute the `$resource.get()` and `$resource.query()` in angular, in the way the method returns immediately with a reference to the empty object/list.
 The empty object/list will be automatically populated(and view updated accordingly) once server side returns.
+Both of these work like Mongoose
+`find` method.

-- $get (Angoose addition)
+- Model.$get()
-- $query (Angoose addition)
+- Model.$query()

 **Custom Methods on Mongoose Models**

-Any methods you defined in the Mongoose schema(whether static or instance) will be automatically made available to the client.
+Any methods you defined in the Mongoose schema(whether static or instance) will be treated as remotable method and automatically exported to client.

 #### About Services